bridgetechdynamics/Calendar/readme.md

 Dynamic Vanilla Calendar
 ========================

 This repository delivers a single-page, vanilla JavaScript calendar with a modern look, US holiday awareness, modal day/detail view, edit/delete flows, and a small public API that lets you seed, mutate, or inspect events after the page loads.
+The CSS now lives in `calendar.css` and the core calendar logic lives in `calendar-app.js`, so the HTML page just links those files and contains the lightweight bootstrap hook where you define your initial events/tags and the `EventDefinition` schema.

 ## Getting started